ahelii/ahelii.github.io/doctwo.md

 - **Experiment with made-up or new words**
 - **Upload your own text**: You can provide sample text from your own language or one the model hasn’t seen yet, to test its learning behavior

-> ⚠️ You can access the tool in your browser.
-No installation required.
-[Insert link or interface instructions here.]
+> ⚠️ Follow tutorial on general usage

 ---